 One Festival winner means well...
 Davy Russell - Racing Post March 2016.
 'When you ride winners at Cheltenham it changes the look on everything really and changes the way people see you for a while.
 It means a huge amount.'
 Discussing the win on Mall Dini in the Pertemps, he says without hesitation, 'Ah yeah, it (Diamond King) would have helped, and I probably rode better on the Thursday because of it.
 That's the beauty of Cheltenham, when you ride a winner its a weight lifted.'
-Also some months after the 2014 Festival Davy Russell was interviewed in the RP Supplement and said that without the win on Tiger Roll in the Triumph he would never have ridden Lord Windermere as he did passing seven horse from the bottom of the hill to the winning post.
+Some months after the 2014 Festival Davy Russell was interviewed in the RP Supplement and said that without the win on Tiger Roll in the Triumph he would never have ridden Lord Windermere as he did in the GC passing seven horse from the bottom of the hill to the winning post.
 He would 'have come there at the top of the hill, taken the lead early, finished 5th or 6th and everyone would have said what a great guy I was'.

 In the film 'Being AP' they had a camera in the jockeys room on lunchtime on Champion Hurdle day for AP's last Festival.
 All jockeys including B Geraghty were just sitting there, no noise, no chat, just silence.
 Ruby talks over the pictures.
 He says something like 'The thing you notice about the jockeys at the Festival is the level of disappointment.
 So many jockeys in tears, sitting with their heads in their hands.'
 Remember Daryl Jacob's disappointment in 2014 after being caught on the line in the Pertemps by Fingal Bay?
 John Gosden - Racing Post 19th July 2015 - 'A horse will always sense an edgy atmosphere, someone who is nervous or a nervous jockey.'